helyx-org/commento-docs/contributing.md

 #### Introduction

 Thank you for choosing to contribute to Commento.
-There are, however, certain guidelines we'd like for the contributors to follow.
-If you're a newcomer to open source and you haven't contributed to other projects or used [Git](https://docs.gitlab.com/ee/gitlab-basics/command-line-commands.html) before, you should consult the [newcomer docs](newcomers.md) first.
+There are, however, certain [guidelines](development-guidelines.md) we'd like for the contributors to follow.
+If you're a newcomer to open source and you haven't contributed to other projects or used [Git](https://docs.gitlab.com/ee/gitlab-basics/command-line-commands.html) before, you should make yourself familiar before proceeding; there are tons of tutorials to get started with Git.

 #### How do I start contributing?